 Addiction and Depression

-Addiction and Depression Which came first; the depression or the drug addiction?
 Addiction and depression it may be difficult to tell which caused what.
 Depression is a clinical term, therefore we do not offer this discussion as the definitive description of depression, as that is best left to a professional.
 Rather, we will talk about what appears to be depression to give you an idea of the signs and symptoms.
-Is it depression, or does someone just have the “blues?”
+Is it depression, or does someone just have the “blues?”.

 One Thing Leads to Another